nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

   ret = nrf_recv(gnss_fd, &gps_data, sizeof(nrf_gnss_data_frame_t), 0)

 As this is a datagram socket, each successful read contains a complete frame of data.
-The :cpp:func:`nrf_recv` read function can return three types of data frames.
+The :c:func:`nrf_recv` read function can return three types of data frames.
 The data type is identified by the ``data_id`` parameter in the received frame.
 The three datatypes that are currently supported are :c:type:`NRF_GNSS_PVT_DATA_ID`, :c:type:`NRF_GNSS_AGPS_DATA_ID` and :c:type:`NRF_GNSS_NMEA_DATA_ID`.
 The following code shows how the the position data is displayed based on the :c:type:`NRF_GNSS_PVT_DATA_ID` and :c:type:`NRF_GNSS_NMEA_DATA_ID` datatypes: